Varshithvhegde/hugo-blog/content/posts/hugo.md

 ## Introduction to HUGO and GitPage

 Hugo is one of the most popular open-source static site generators and is written in GO.
-ItΓÇÖs simple, efficient, easy to scale and fast to deploy.
+It's simple, efficient, easy to scale and fast to deploy.
 Simply install with brew, clone themes you like from Github or the official website [HUGO](https://gohugo.io/), make some changes in the configuration file and deploy, then your page will be online.

 [Github Pages](https://pages.github.com/) is a static web hosting service provided by Github, which provides 1GB of free space and provides convenient deployment directly through the Github repository.